-" There isn't yet a vaccine or drug that can fully prevent coronavirus infection.
-We have to rely on our own immune system to recover from Covid-19."
+" We have to rely on our own immune system to recover from Covid-19."

-Due to the ongoing coronavirus outbreak, almost every country has imposed a certain degree of restrictions on gathering in groups.
+Due to the ongoing coronavirus outbreak, almost every country has imposed restrictions on social gathering and travel.
 Social distancing and staying at home can be challenging for many of us.
 With less physical and social activities, we need to make sure that we stay physically and mentally healthy.

-Having a strong immune system is crucially important during the current coronavirus pandemic.
-There isn't yet a vaccine or drug that can fully prevent coronavirus infection.
-If we catch Covid-19, we still have to rely on our own immune system to recover from the disease.
+Having a strong immune system is crucially important during this covid-19 pandemic.
+If we catch Covid-19, we have to rely on our own immune system to recover from the disease.
 Coronavirus can be extremely dangerous for people with a weak immune system, particularly elderly people and people with diabetes, hypertension, cancer, heart and lung disease.

-To boost immune system and improve our mood during the covid-19 pandemic, you can eat these following foods regularly:
+To boost immune system and improve our mood during the covid-19 pandemic, we can eat these following foods regularly:

 1. Pumpkin Seeds